aadya1710/face_recognition/README.md

 ![image](https://user-images.githubusercontent.com/77448543/170832596-5e7584a1-2a7e-4cd1-b641-9246642c40a1.png)

 ### Admin Page
-Admin can see the results of the advertisment on this page.
+* Admin can see the results of the advertisment on this page.
+I linked this page to google sheet and automatically updated when you record your expressions.
+* Google sheet link : https://docs.google.com/spreadsheets/d/1bs8y6fG7SsMQ0kpO-KLn-Ghq263HF0CYQ-J27IqshxQ/edit#gid=0 admin can also check this sheet to access the data.

 ![image](https://user-images.githubusercontent.com/77448543/170832620-31ff7097-2598-490e-bcec-75b6a09c6518.png)